How to Become A Morning Person

 I hate alarm clocks.
 I firmly believe the background noise of Hell is a never-ceasing alarm clock.
 I think the ring of it is the most grating noise to have ever graced my ears.
 So I don’t use one anymore.
 My body naturally wakes up with the light now, so I don’t have to worry about sleeping in late.
 I don’t close my curtains to ensure that the morning light will refuse to let me sleep in.
 When I do need to use an alarm clock, I try to pick the least annoying sound possible.

-Identify what your morning grumpies are.
+Identify what triggers your morning grouchiness.
 Is it an alarm clock?
 People who talk too loudly?
 Then find a way to avoid these grumpy-triggers so you can start your day off smoothly.

 3. Go outside.